 Incoming Board Chair Rodney Hill P’23, ’23, ’25 assumes his position officially at the October 7 Board of Governors meeting.
 He takes over from Jamie Coulter ’87, P’21, who held the role since September 2019.

+What is your favourite activity/hobby?
 I grew up watching Turner Classic Movies at my grandparents’ house.
 Some of my favourite movies are from the 60s and 70s, like Chitty Chitty Bang Bang and Mary Poppins.
 I probably watched 30 movies over the summer!

+What is the most important thing you've read?
 I read George Orwell's 1984 for the first time in Grade 7, and I've read it nearly every year since.
 It has some really important messages, like being an individual in a crowd, thinking for yourself, and standing for what you believe is right.

 A high school graduation is an important event for anyone, but today means far more than that to the 103 gentlemen seated in front of you all.
 Today is the beginning of the rest of our lives.
 The beginning of the education that leads us to our professional careers, our independence and, as I’m sure my dad is hoping, the beginning of paying our own cell phone bills.